borisdj/borisdj.github.io/_posts/2024-12-01-solution-to-opensource-sustainability.md

 This enables/creates sustainability and ensures project survies in the long term.
 It gives positive incentives adn creates self-reinforcing positive loop.
 And even the paid ones should have simple progressive pricing tiers with rounded amount (don no use 999, plain 1000 is just fine).

+Entire idea is to have 2 categories of Licenses for OS project depending on hardship of maintenance.
+- First group would be fully free (MIT, Apache, etc), default for smaller projects that do not require significant time and efforts.
+Besides initial development, later would need only occasional updates.
+- Second cFOSS type for larger and complex ones where it becomes burden to developer.
+Adn if needed they should be encourages to switch to these types of license and also all project that are from start made in such manner are to be welcomed into the OpenSource community.